Where LA’s famous & not so famous beloved pets go to rest in peace.

 Kabar was Rudolph Valentino’s Doberman Pinscher.
 After Valentino’s death, it was said that Kabar travelled the country looking for his master, only to return to Valentino’s Falcon Crest estate, where he died of a broken heart.

-A selection of single or multiple in-ground lots, burial locations, caskets, urns, and memorial markers are available…even for Satan.
+A selection of single or multiple in-ground lots, burial locations, caskets, urns, and memorial markers are also available…even for Satan.

 Tailored to suit the personal preferences and financial considerations of the pet owner, a variety of headstone options are available.
 It’s really all about the eyes.
 Doesn’t the St. Bernard look a little startled to you?
 Perhaps heaven wasn’t what he expected.